ITU-BDSA2024-GROUP21/Chirp/README.md

 ### Playwright testing
    - In order to run the Playwright test suite, you need to have one of two prerequisites:

-       1. Have the program running locally in the backround, as described in ["Running Nooter"](#step-2-running-nooter)
+       1. Have the program running locally in the background, as described in ["Running Nooter"](#step-2-running-nooter)
        2. Change the defaultPath variable in `PersonalProjectPath.cs` to the string of the absolute path of `src/Chirp.Razor/Chirp.Web` on your computer. `PersonalProjectPath.cs` is located in `test/Chirp.Razor.Tests/PlaywrightTests`.

    - Once either of these prerequisites are met, simply run this command from the root of your local clone of Nooter: